April 17, 2007

 Now make the dalna or gravy.

 Heat three tablespoons of oil and when hot, add the whole spices and the sugar.
-When they start spluttering, add the sliced onions and pureed onion, garlic and ginger mixture with a pinch of salt.
+When they start spluttering, add the pureed onion, garlic and ginger mixture with a pinch of salt.

 Fry this mixture on a high heat until it starts changing colour from white to golden brown.
 You may need to add warm water a tablespoon at a time to prevent the mixture from sticking to the bottom of the pan.
-When the onions lose their raw smell and go pale brown, add the remaining turmeric and chilli powder, the tomato puree and keep frying for five minutes.
+When the onions lose their raw smell and go pale brown, add the remaining turmeric and chilli powder, the tomatoes chopped in pieces and keep frying for five minutes.

 Now the pungent smell of the masalas will go, so add the quartered potatoes, half a cup of hot water, cover and simmer to cook the potatoes.